The Moonspeaker:

 There is a further setting that allows you to remap the right super key to effectively match MacOSX behaviour if you wish.

-6. BBEdit has a better price tag and far superior documentation to Sublime.
+- BBEdit has a better price tag and far superior documentation to Sublime.
 That said, I am still exploring how these two programs differ, and the Sublime documentation is under continuing development.
+UPDATE: In the end I had to ruefully give up on Sublime.
+It is an impressive program, but even more optimized for scripting and programming than Gedit is, with html and its ancillaries left very far behind.
+This is consistent with the recommendations I have seen for it, which are generally from programmers rather than webmasters or web developers.